 He’s not lying.
 Ronan was nominated for the Best Supporting Actress role at the tender, almost unimaginable, age of 13.

 For the actress, who was born in the Bronx and grew up in County Carlow, the nomination was the beginning of a career that would push her into the most blinding of Hollywood limelight.
-In the immediate future, her dulcet tones will be the voice of Tallia, the feisty and beautiful heroine of this animated tale.

 “The hair and make-up people decorated the trailer for me and they had a cake… I did have a pint of Guinness with my friends when I got back to Dublin, though.”